juliaguida/oystercard/intro_to_the_web/walkthroughs/sinatra_introducing_params.md

 </div>
 ```

 Notice that we're not just printing the name of the visitor on the screen, we're printing `My name is #{@name}` only if the visitor is defined.
-This way it won't be printed when we open the root url ("/") that displays the same template.
+This way it won't be printed when we open the root URL ("/") that displays the same template.
 To achieve this we're using a usual `if` statement, embedding it inside `<% %>` tags.
 Because we don't want to output the results of the `if` statement, that is, line 2 into the HTML, we don't put `=` after the opening tag or the closing tag.

-Now, if we go to http://localhost:4567/named-cat?name=Ashley, we can change the name of our cat.
+Now, if we go to `http://localhost:4567/named-cat?name=Ashley`, we can change the name of our cat.

 By playing with the query string, we can learn more about how it works.
 So we can better understand the link between the query string and `params`, let's print our `params` to the server logs on each visit to the `/named-cat` route: